The 19 Best Modern TV Shows Set in the 1990s

 His straightforward disciplinary ways of the military may not be as effective with the teens, though, and Surviving Jack is the story of all his unfortunate parenting mishaps.

-Boston then was riddled with violent criminals and corrupt law enforcement, but that all changed when DA Decourcy Ward and former FBI agent Jackie Rohr form an unlikely partnership to take down a family of armored car robbers from Charlestown.
+Boston was then riddled with violent criminals and corrupt law enforcement, but that all changed when DA Decourcy Ward and former FBI agent Jackie Rohr formed an unlikely partnership to take down a family of armored car robbers from Charlestown.